strangelights/slack_dark_theme/README.md

-# A Minimalist Dark Theme For the Slack Desktop App
+# A Minimalist Dark Theme for the Slack Desktop App

 Copy the script within the slack_dark_theme.js file and append it to the bottom of /Applications/Slack.app/Contents/Resources/app.asar.unpacked/src/static/ssb-interop.js, beneath the existing code contained within the file, then restart Slack.